Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 if (error.value) return handleError(error.value)

 The snippet above is just a reduction to illustrate the idea.
-In a real Claude Code project, what's important is dedicating time to document for real: half an hour, three quarters, or whatever you need.
-It seems like a waste of time, but you're actually saving it.
+In a real project in Claude Code, the important thing is to dedicate time to document for real: half an hour, three quarters, or whatever you need.
+It seems like a waste of time, but you are actually gaining it.

 • Think about the architecture you want and capture it.